 We live in a world where there is an abundance of misinformation about mental illness.
 With unreliable information, it is only natural that fear replaces reason.

 People form their opinion about mental illness—and those who struggle with it—from what they see on the evening news or their Facebook feed.
 The news is grim and sensationalized, and the depiction of mental illness on television shows and movies does nothing to diminish the stigma that has become so deeply rooted.

-As Mental Health Awareness Month winds down, I thought this would be the perfect time to address six truths about mental illness you should be aware of.
+As we continue to navigate Mental Health Awareness Month, I thought this would be the perfect time to address six truths about mental illness you should be aware of.
 Learning these simple truths about the mental illness experience opens the door to better understanding and acceptance.

 Here are six truths everyone should know about mental illness:

 1. Mental illness is invisible.
 Even though a mentally ill person looks fine, there is often a battle raging in their mind.

 Like so many chronic illnesses, mental illness is invisible.
 The people suffering do not have a scarlet letter on their chest stating their diagnosis.

 Those of us who are navigating mental illness look just like everyone else.
 In fact, many of us have developed a façade of normalcy from years of practice.
 That means we have learned to blend in, even when we are at our lowest.

 There have been moments in my life when I have had a normal, everyday conversation with someone while I was hearing voices in my head.
 I have been at family gatherings smiling while I silently begged God to kill me because I was suicidal and felt unworthy of being alive.

 It is important to know that when you live with mental illness, being okay and not being okay look exactly alike at first glance.
 Your mentally ill loved one who is seemingly okay is not flaky, mad, or aloof when they don’t answer your emails, texts, and phone calls.
 Chances are there is a battle raging within, and they are fighting to survive another day.